Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 10. As a fan, I would like to know precisely where the music label is located.

-    * On the contact page, there contains a Google Map element showing where the label is based.
+    * The contact page contains a Google Map element containing a pin to show where the label is based.
-    * If you click on the map marker, a small blurb of the area is provided.
+    * If you click on the map marker, a small blurb of the area is provided to give the user more context about the location.